Amity University-Noida Law Admissions 2026

 Total marks | 150 marks | 150 marks |

-As stated earlier in the article, the AILET exam pattern 2025 has been revised for both AILET BA LLB and AILET LLM.
-In a move to make the AILET more student friendly, NLU Delhi had increased the time from 90 minutes to 120 minutes for the AILET UG question paper, while keeping the number of questions the same.
-Similarly, for the AILET PG paper, the university had removed the descriptive section and instead kept only an objective section that would have multiple choice questions on law.
-The changes to the AILET 2025 exam pattern were a follow up to the changes made to the CLAT exam pattern by the Consortium of NLUs.
-Given below is the AILET 2025 paper pattern for both UG and PG exams.
+In an effort to make the AILET more supportive for students, NLU Delhi increased the time from 90 minutes to 120 minutes for the AILET UG question paper last year, while keeping the number of questions the same.
+Similarly, for the AILET PG paper, the university had removed the descriptive section and instead kept only an objective section that would have multiple-choice questions on law.
+Given below is the AILET 2026 paper pattern for both the UG and PG exams.

 English | 50 | 50 |